Christian Arroyo Player Props: Red Sox vs. Marlins

 - Arroyo is batting .250 with 11 doubles, three home runs and six walks.

-- In 7.3% of his games this season, he has hit a home run, and 2.1% of his trips to the plate.
+- He has gone deep in 7.3% of his games this year, and 2.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.